A Partnership of Trusts or a Hybrid Trust

 What is a Partnership of discretionary trusts?

 A partnership of discretionary trusts is simply a partnership in which each partner is a discretionary trust (actually, each partner is the trustee of a discretionary trust).
 This is to be contrasted with a normal partnership of individuals.
 Rather than each individual being a partner in the partnership, each individual’s discretionary trust is the partner.
+This structure therefore generally allows for each partner to be entitled to a fixed percentage of the income and capital of the partnership, but each partner can then distribute their own share of that income (or capital) as they see fit (and a discretionary trust partner would generally have full discretion as to the distribution of its own share).
+This is discussed further below.

 Note that, despite being described as a “partnership of discretionary trusts”, it is possible to admit other entities (e.g., individuals or companies) as partners of the partnership without amending the partnership agreement, although some of the advantages of using a trust may not be available.